Asbury Park, New Jersey: Parks and recreation

+Asbury Park is also home to numerous historical houses and buildings that can still be seen today, as well as containing nearly 50 registered historic sites with Monmouth County.
+Of these, four are also designated national historical landmarks.
+These include the tourable Stephen Crane House, residence of author Stephen Crane and home to the Asbury Park Historical Society; the George Wurts home, the Trinity Episcopal Church, the Asbury Park Convention Hall, the Palace Merry-Go-Round, the Steinbach Brothers Store, and the Winsor Building.

 Government

 Local government

 The City of Asbury Park is governed within the Faulkner Act, formally known as the Optional Municipal Charter Law, under the Council-Manager form of government.
 The city is one of 71 municipalities (of the 564) statewide governed under this form.
 The city was previously governed under the 1923 Municipal Manager Law form of municipal government until voters approved the Council-Manager form in 2013.
 The government is comprised of a five-member City Council with a directly elected mayor and four council positions all elected at-large in non-partisan elections, to serve four-year terms of office on a staggered basis in elections held in even years as part of the November general election.

 The form of government was chosen based on the final report issued in August 2013 by a Charter Study Commission that had narrowed its options to the weak Mayor Council-Manager form or the strong Mayor Faulkner Act form, ultimately choosing to recommend the Council-Manager form as it would retain desired aspects of the 1923 Municipal Manager Law (non-partisan voting for an at-large council with a professional manager) while allowing a directly elected mayor, elections in November and grants voters the right to use initiative and referendum.
 The four winning council candidates in the November 2014 general election drew straws, with two being chosen to serve full four-year terms and two serving for two years.
 Thereafter, two council seats will be up for election every two years.